'Gun free zone' law disarmed Virginia Beach shooting victim, attorney says

 An employee violating the policy would not be in violation of the law -- but they would be breaking rules set by their place of employment.
 "Employees who violate this policy will be subject to discipline, up to and including dismissal," the city policy states.

-Virginia Beach officials did not immediately return Fox News' request to comment on Nixon's reported concerns.
+Va.
+GOV RALPH NORTHAM ANNOUNCES JULY LEGISLATIVE SESSION ON GUNS IN RESPONSE TO VIRGINIA BEACH SHOOTING

+Martingayle, meanwhile, is still focused on figuring how that shooting could have been prevented in the first place.

-“We've heard a lot of information out there suggesting there were a lot of concerns about the shooter well before this happened," Martingayle told WHRV.
+“We've heard a lot of information out there suggesting there were a lot of concerns about the shooter well before this happened," he told WHRV.
 "We need to know more about that.
 An outside investigation is the perfect vehicle to get to the truth.
 That's it.
 This is a search for truth by a grieving family."

 Nixon was a widely respected member of the community, as Martingayle noted on the radio show.